 COSI: An International Randomised Clinical Trial of Therapeutic Interventions with the Potential to Improve Outcome in Adults with Acute Myeloid Leukaemia and High Risk Myelodysplasia Undergoing Allogeneic Stem Cell TransplantatIon

 Study design/summary: This is a randomised, international, phase II/III, multicentre, clinical trial in patients with acute myeloid leukaemia (AML) and myelodysplasia (MDS) undergoing allogeneic stem cell transplantation (allo-SCT).
-The trial has three possible randomisations (randomisation 1 (R1), randomisation 2 (R2) and randomisation 3 (R3)).
+The trial has three possible randomisations: Randomisation 1 (R1) comparing a new pre-transplant consolidation therapy (called) Vyxeos compared with the current standard of care (intermediate dose cytarabine); Randomisation 2 (R2) comparing a new myeloablative conditioning regimen (thiotepa, fludarabine and busulphan called TBF) compared with the standard conditioning regimen (fludarabine and busulphan called FB4); and Randomisation 3 (R3) comparing a new reduced intensity conditioning regimen (thiotepa, fludarabine and busulphan called mini TBF) compared with the standard conditioning regimen (fludarabine and busulphan called FB2).
 Patients can either enter R1 and subsequently R2/R3 or be randomised to either R1 or R2/3.

 Primary Objectives will be to study:

-- R2 – the impact of the novel myeloablative conditioning regimen TBF compared with the standard myeloablative (FB4) conditioning regimen on OS in patients with AML and high risk MDS aged under 55 years.
+- R2 – the impact of the novel myeloablative conditioning regimen TBF compared with the standard myeloablative (FB4) conditioning regimen on OS in patients aged under 55 years.

-- R3 – the impact of the novel reduced intensity conditioning regimens mini FLAMSA-BU or mini TBF with the standard reduced intensity conditioning regimen FB2 on OS in patients with AML and high risk MDS aged 55 years and over.
+- R3 – the impact of the novel reduced intensity conditioning regimen mini TBF with the standard reduced intensity conditioning regimen FB2 on OS in patients aged 55 years and over.